BIGJRA/BIGJRA.github.io/reborn.md

 Talk to the guy in the center here, then head to the left and talk to the two here for a battle.

-Meteor Private Aster and Meteor Private Eclipse (2x Super Potion).
-Field: Crystal Cavern Field
+**Meteor Private Aster and Meteor Private Eclipse (2x Super Potion).
+Field: Crystal Cavern Field**
 - Lunatone, Lv.
 30, IVs: 10
     - Rock Polish
     - Psywave
     - Hypnosis
     - Rock Slide
-- Lycanroc (Lycanroc-Midday), Lv.
+- Lycanroc-Midday, Lv.
 32, Ability: Sand Rush, Jolly Nature, IVs: 20
     - Fire Fang
     - Accelerock
     - Bite